Gamma-convergence of a nonlocal perimeter arising in adversarial machine learning: Applications

 We further provide a natural integral characterization of the limit energy \labelcref{eq:local_TV}, where we cannot directly argue via a density argument as $\beta$'s behavior on $d-1$-dimensional sets is not ``continuous" when approximated from the bulk.

 \begin{proposition} Under the conditions of \cref{thm:gamma} and for $\TV$ defined as in \labelcref{eq:local_TV}, the following representation holds

-\end{proposition} \begin{proof} For $u$ fixed, we may define $\beta : = \beta\left(\frac{D u}{\abs{D u}};\rho\right)$ for $\H^{d-1}$-almost every point and treat it as a fixed function.
-Given the properties of the jump-set \cite[Section 3.6]{ambrosio2000functions}, it follows that $\beta$ has an $\H^{d-1}$-equivalent Borel representative.
+\end{proposition} \begin{proof} For $u$ fixed, we may define $\beta : = \beta\left(\frac{D u}{\abs{D u}};\bm{\rho}\right)$ for $\H^{d-1}$-almost every point and treat it as a fixed function.
+Given the properties of the jump set \cite[Section 3.6]{ambrosio2000functions}, it follows that $\beta$ has an $\H^{d-1}$-equivalent Borel representative.
 We can then rewrite the equality in the proposition as

 where $\beta$ is a generic positive, bounded Borel measurable function.
 By a standard approximation argument, \labelcref{eqn:almostTVrep} will follow if we show that it holds for $\beta := \chi_{A}$ for any Borel measurable subset $A\subset \Omega.$